MAF CAL is dedicated to making MAF calibration/MAF scaling a straightforward process

 When dealing with an out of spec/inaccurate/modified MAF sensor, there is one very important factor to consider.

-The air passing through the MAF sensor must be laminar and not turbulent.
+The air passing through the MAF sensor must be as laminar as possible ie not turbulent.

 Turbulent air is difficult, if not impossible to compensate for.

-In turbulent air, at X load and X RPM, the flow measured by the MAF sensor will rarely/never be exactly the same.
-Flow must be laminar ie consistent, for the MAF sensor to read mass air flow correctly.
+In turbulent air the flow measured by the MAF sensor will rarely/never be exactly the same even if engine state is the same.
+Flow must be consistent, for the MAF sensor to read mass air flow correctly.

 If airflow through the MAF is inconsistent (datalog MAF signal to see) because the MAF sensor placement is bad, this problem needs to be eliminated before we start adjusting the MAF signal.